 A grade behind Tate was Sam Smith, Dorial’s second-oldest half-brother, whom the Beckhams had seen play in junior high.
 The Beckhams helped Smith become eligible to play football as a freshman at Hillcrest High.

 When Smith played games, Tracy Beckham picked up Dorial and younger half-brother Darnell Green from Boys & Girls Town of Missouri, a home for abused and neglected children, where they lived with Smith.
 The trips were an escape for the two brothers, and Tracy Beckham would take the two to McDonald’s before they went to watch their brother in action.

 "It was really hard at some points," Dorial said of his early childhood.

-When you are struggling to even get by, when you are shuffling from home (and van) to home, I imagine it becomes hard not to miss developmental checkpoints.
+When you are struggling to even get by, when you are shuffling from home (and van) to home, I imagine it becomes impossible not to miss developmental checkpoints.
 Maybe you catch up without any harm done, but it's hard.
 The dark side is always nearby.
 And when it corrupts some of the people close to you, everything gets exponentially harder.
 When I see NFL scouts calling him "immature" and whatnot, my immediate response is, "Well, yeah, of course he is.
 You probably would be, too."

-In Mike Alden's latest Mizzou Network interview, he talks a very good game about culture and respect and some of the programs Mizzou has implemented.
+In a Spring 2014 Mizzou Network interview, athletic director Mike Alden talked a very good game about culture and respect and some of the programs Mizzou has implemented.

 "We constantly talk to our young men and women about the fact that not only are we focused on our academic integrity and our competitiveness of what we do, but from a social responsibility standpoint, we want to make sure we're growing as men and women every day, and we're positive representatives of our institution, of our teams, of our program, of our families, whatever that may be.
 That's something we continuously and constantly work with our young men and women on: to be able to grow as men and women.
 And Tigers."